-- At first installation the receiver SHALL perform an automatic scan over all the Ku Band, searching for all the digital services available. - At the end of the scan, all the channels and services found (audio/video/data) are stored in the channel and service list - If an automatic ordering of channels and services mechanism is available (based on a LC numbering scheme) the resulting list will be organised according to the criteria described above - The receiver SHALL provide an interface allowing the user to access the list and move or discard services from the list. - When either the manual or automatic scan procedure is started for updating the service list, those services that are included in the discarded services list SHALL not be re-introduced in the main channel list.
+- At first installation the receiver SHALL perform an automatic scan over all the Ku Band, searching for all the digital services that can be received through the home satellite receiving system. - At the end of the scan, all the channels and services found (audio/video/data) are stored in the channel and service list - If an automatic ordering of channels and services mechanism is available (based on a LC numbering scheme) the resulting list will be organised according to the criteria described above - The receiver SHALL provide an interface allowing the user to access the list and move or discard services from the list. - When either the manual or automatic scan procedure is started for updating the service list, those services that are included in the discarded services list SHALL not be re-introduced in the main channel list.
 In case the service list is reinstalled, both the main service list and the discarded service list SHALL be re-initialized.